cdk-entest/aws-devops/README.md

 ## Create the Pipeline by AWS CDK
-- CDK project <br/>
+#### CDK project <br/>
 ```
 cdk init --language python
 ```
+#### project structure
-project structure, it is noted that the CodeBuild container will clone the repository, then app.py should see things when running cdk synth and cdk deploy.
+It is noted that the CodeBuild container will clone the repository, then app.py should see things when running cdk synth and cdk deploy.
 ```
 cdk_codepipeline
     lambda
+        signal-processing-ip
         handler.py
         Dockerfile
     cdk_codepipelin_stack.py